Alice Hamilton: Early years at Chicago's Hull House

-Medical Investigator
+Medical investigator

 Hamilton began her long career in public health and workplace safety in 1910, when Illinois governor Charles S. Deneen appointed her as a medical investigator to the newly formed Illinois Commission on Occupational Diseases.
 Hamilton led the commission's investigations, which focused on industrial poisons such as lead and other toxins.
 She also authored the "Illinois Survey," the commission's report that documented its findings of industrial processes that exposed workers to lead poisoning and other illnesses.
+She discovered over seventy industrial processes through which workers became exposed to lead poisoning.
+In addition, she uncovered occupations, such as polishing cut glass and wrapping cigars in "tinfoil," that exhibited increased exposure to lead poisoning, contrary to the public's beliefs.
 The commission's efforts resulted in the passage of the first workers' compensation laws in Illinois in 1911, in Indiana in 1915, and occupational disease laws in other states.
 The new laws required employers to take safety precautions to protect workers.

-By 1916 Hamilton had become America's leading authority on lead poisoning.
+By 1916 Hamilton had become America's foremost authority on lead poisoning.
 For the next decade she investigated a range of issues for a variety of state and federal health committees.
 Hamilton focused her explorations on occupational toxic disorders, examining the effects of substances such as aniline dyes, carbon monoxide, mercury, tetraethyl lead, radium, benzene, carbon disulfide and hydrogen sulfide gases.
 In 1925, at a Public Health Service conference on the use of lead in gasoline, she testified against the use of lead and warned of the danger it posed to people and the environment.
 Nevertheless, leaded gasoline was allowed.
-The EPA in 1988 estimated that over the previous 60 years that 68 million children suffered high toxic exposure to lead from leaded fuels.
+The EPA in 1988 estimated that over the previous 60 years, 68 million children suffered high toxic exposure to lead from leaded fuels.